kubewarden/community/CONTRIBUTOR_LADDER.md

 Description: A mentee can be seen as a contributor with some additional privileges to specific components or repositores inside the organization.
-The goal of this role is to allow mentees from some mentorship programs to have permissions to create issues and assign work to themselves while the program duration.
+The goal of this role is to allow mentees from some mentorship programs to have permissions to create issues and assign work to themselves for the program duration.

 - Responsibilities include: